Energy Production and Management in the 21st Century III

 The Quest for Sustainable Energy

-Edited By: C. A. Brebbia, Wessex Institute, UK; E. Magaril, Ural Federal University, RUSSIA
+Edited By: S. Syngellakis, Wessex Institute, UK; E. Magaril, Ural Federal University, Russia

 WIT Transactions on Ecology and the Environment